magpiemodel/magpiemodel.github.io/_tutorials/t10_changeCode.md

 ### Add a new realization by duplicating an existing one

 Duplicate the `static` folder and rename it to `pop_growth`.
-Now we need edit and add files in the `pop_growth` folder.
+Now we need to edit and add files in the `pop_growth` folder.
 In the end, you should have the following files: